flipacholas/Architecture-of-consoles/articles/playstation-3.md

 (Don't worry about the other icons for now, as some are not even official).
 {{< /figure_img >}}

 All in all, thanks to this setup, the PS3 runs PS2 games at an impressive compatibility rate.
-On top of all, you can take advantage of new features that come with the new console (wireless control, HDMI interface, lack of memory cards).
+On top of all, you can take advantage of new features that come with the new console (wireless control, HDMI interface, virtual memory cards).

 As if wasn't enough, PS1 games can run as well, this time without needing to embed the old SoC or GPU (it relies on pure software emulation).

 #### The strange end of terms

 Throughout the lifecycle of the PS3, Sony slowly trimmed PS2-only chips from the PS3 motherboard to the point backwards compatibility was solely software-emulated (with greater limitations, such as only running PS2 games purchased from their online store).
 Because Sony never replaced the PS2 chipset (like it previously did with the PS1 hardware inside the PS2), it makes you wonder about the technical and executive rationale behind this.
 Well, as a case study, here's my quick opinion about the reasons for this:
 - **Timing**: Sony likely intended PS2 owners to buy their new product as a replacement of their current one, as this is more affordable for consumers (they can sell their old system).
 However, for some reason, Sony didn't have a software emulator prepared before release day, so they initially resorted to adding extra chips.
-Later on, as the software emulation progressed satisfactorily, they slowly removed these in further revisions.
+Later on, as the software emulation progressed satisfactorily, they slowly removed these in further motherboard revisions.
   - To complement this, developer 'M4j0r' commented: "An interesting point might be that Sony developed the two hardware emulation revisions at the same time (EE/GS and GS only), I guess because some games run better depending on which you use." {{< cite "operating_system-psxplace" >}}.
 - **Costs**: The introductory price of the first revision of the console (_CECHA_, only in Japan and US) in 2006, which was PS2-compatible, was priced at $599.99 or ¥60,000 without taxes (£425 adjusted for 2020 inflation) {{< cite "io-launch_fun" >}}.
 The following model (_CECHC_, shipped in 2007 internationally) removed the Emotion Engine and RDRAM (shifting those tasks to software emulation) and launched in the UK with a £425 price tag (£603 in 2020 money).
 Later in the same year, Sony released a new model (_CECHG_) without any PS2-related chip for £126 less {{< cite "io-price_cut" >}}.
 All this proves that backwards compatibility is, in the end, an expensive feature.
 - **Idling hardware and wasted power**: While Cell and RSX still take care of some tasks to recreate the original environment, these are minimal compared to their full potential.
 Combined with the fact CECHA models have a cumulative power consumption of 399 Watts {{< cite "io-psu" >}}, it does make you wonder if this design is worth the power consumption, let alone efficient (for comparison, CECHG's new power supply consumes 285 Watts).